gianmarco-aversano/gianmarco-aversano.github.io/_posts/2023-12-21-ML-project-repository.md

 nbmake = "*"
 ```

 And now let me show you why we need Poetry and not plain `pip`.
 Poetry lets you specify different depndency versions, and different sources (the flag `--extra-url` rings a bell?) for each dependency.

-Image we want to install Keras and PyTorch, but we have a Mac, and our friends have Windows and/or Linux.
+Imagine we want to install Keras and PyTorch, but we have a Mac, and our friends have Windows and/or Linux.
 Some of us have a GPU, others don't.
 These things mean each person will need a different version of these two popular ML packages, from different sources.

 How to solve this?
 As follows: